HEM CHANDRA JOSHI

 • Influence of Long-term Chemical fertilizers and Organic Manures on Soil Fertility - A Review

-Manoj Kumar Bhatt, Rini Labanya, and Hem C. Joshi
+Manoj Kumar Bhatt, Rini Labanya, Hem C. Joshi

 RECENT SCHOLAR PUBLICATIONS